Q100196: Applying a custom Viewer Process in Nuke and Nuke Studio/Hiero

 Nuke's Node Graph Viewer

-To apply a custom display transformation in the Viewer you need to register a new Viewer Process that uses your custom LUT.
+To apply a custom display transformation in the Viewer you need to register a new Viewer Process that uses your custom transform.
 How this can be done is described in detail in the Creating Custom Viewer Processes section of the Nuke Online Help.

 SETUP